-As you begin your research into diamonds, you may come across the terms lab-grown, man-made or cultured diamonds.
-These terms are used interchangeably across the jewellery industry and are merely used to describe the scientific process of growing diamonds.
-If you’re considering purchasing a diamond, we want you to be able to make the best decision based on facts, so that you can confidently pick the diamond that feels right for you.
+As you begin your research into diamonds, you may come across the terms lab-grown, man-made or cultured diamond.
+These used interchangeably across the jewellery industry and are merely used to describe the scientific process involved in creating a diamond 'above-ground'.
+If you are considering a diamond for your forever-piece, we want you to be able to make the best decision based on facts, so that you can confidently pick the diamond that feels right for you.

 If you still have some questions about our Cultured diamonds, please don't hesitate to get in touch with us.